aab18011/OPS-Live-Controller/README.md

 ## Acknowledgments

 - Author: Aidan A. Bradley
-- Thomas Brierton (support and feedback)
-- Built for the Outback Paintball Series to enhance live streaming automation.
+- Built for the OPS to enhance live streaming automation.